FairGrad: Fairness Aware Gradient Descent: Experiments

 \subsection{Impact of the Batch-size}

-In this last set of experiment, we evaluate the impact of batch size on the fairness and accuracy level of the learned model.
+In this section, we evaluate the impact of batch size on the fairness and accuracy level of the learned model.
 Indeed, at each iteration, in order to minimize the overhead associated with FairGrad (see Section~\ref{subsec:exactfairness}), we update the weights using the fairness level of the model estimated solely on the current batch.
 When these batches are small, these estimates are unreliable and might lead the model astray.
-This can be observed in Table~\ref{table:batch-size} where we present the performances of several linear models learned with different batch sizes on the CelebA dataset.
-On the one hand, for very small batch sizes, the learned models tends to have lower accuracy and slightly worse fairness levels with high standard deviations.
-On the other hand, with sufficiently large batch size, in this case $64$ and above, the learned models are close to be perfectly fair.
-Furthermore, they obtain reasonable levels of accuracy since the Unconstrained model has an accuracy of $0.8529$ for this problem.
+In Table~\ref{table:batch-size} we present the performances of several linear models learned with different batch sizes on the CelebA dataset.
+Over this dataset, we observe that FairGrad consistently learns a fair model across all batch sizes and obtains reasonable accuracy since Unconstrained has an accuracy of $0.8532$ for this problem.
+Nevertheless, we still recommend the practitioners to use a larger batch size whenever possible as we observe a slight reduction in terms of fairness standard deviations.